HomePage Path

 Torksey Castle is located in the village centre, on the east bank of the River Trent.
 12 miles north-west of Lincoln, on the A57-A156.

-The site is strictly private, with no public access and is only visible from the A156 road and the public footpath, on the west bank of the River Trent.
+The site is strictly private, with no public access and is only visible from the road and the public footpath, off Torksey Ferry Road, check website for details.

 |HomePage|Castle Index|UK Map|Scotland|North|Midlands|East Anglia|Wales|South|Search|Wallpaper|Hotel Search|E-Mail|Blog|